QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 xxx { it.toString() }
 ```

-We can explicitely add the return type and/or the argument name.
+We can explicitly add the return type and/or the argument name.

 ```kt
 xxx { x: Int ->